 Q. I would like to get my camera serviced.
 Who do I contact?

 Q. Can the i-SPEED 3 camera log data while recording?

 Yes, the camera can log data during recording with specific National Instruments data loggers and the Control Pro version of our software.

 Q. Can I control my i-SPEED camera from a distance?

 Yes the camera can be operated by Ethernet up to 100m.
 If longer distances are required, we recommend switched repeaters or a fiber extender.

 Q. How long will the i-SPEED camera operate before I need to recharge the battery?

 The internal battery will run the camera for approximately 1 hour.

-Q. How far can the CDU be from the camera?
+Q. How far can the CDU be from my i-SPEED 3 camera?

 The standard CDU lead is 3m but a 10m lead is available.
 If more than 10m is required, then up to 2 CDU repeaters can be used to achieve the maximum 30m.